Class PlanarImage

 public static final String POSITIONAL_ACCURACY_KEY

-Estimation of positional accuracy, typically in metres or pixel units.
-Pixel positions may have limited accuracy in they are computed by coordinate transformations.
+Key for a property giving an estimation of positional accuracy, typically in metres or pixel units.
+Pixel positions may have limited accuracy when they are computed by coordinate transformations.
 The position may also be inaccurate because of approximation applied for faster rendering.

 Values should be instances of Quantity.
 The array length is typically 1 or 2.
 If accuracy is limited by a coordinate transformation, then the array should contain an accuracy expressed in a linear unit such as meter.
 If accuracy is limited by an approximation applied during resampling operation, then the array should contain an accuracy expressed in pixel units.